One-Day Bathroom Remodel Tips, Ideas, & Cost For a One-Day Bathroom Makeover

 Remodeling small bathrooms often cost between $8,000 and $10,000. (shower areas).
 The average 5 feet by 7 feet bathroom will cost between $8,200 and $11,600 to rebuild the shower area if you hire a professional.

-It’s safe to assume that the price of a one-day bathroom remodel will be lower than the national average bathroom remodeling price.
+It’s reasonable to expect that a one-day bathroom remodel will cost less than the average cost of bathroom remodeling in the country.

 Your old appliances will still be used, so you can save money on a bathtub or shower that looks brand new.
 Showers with acrylic surrounds can save you a ton of money compared to those with tile walls.